rhycrea/basic-ecommerce-automation/README.md

 Just open&run the project with IntelliJ IDEA.
 By default project settings, login page can be accessed via URL: http://localhost:8080/shop

-Ever so project is self-explanatory, a little information doesnt hurts:
+Ever so project is self-explanatory, here is a little information:

 ### General
 - Project consist ~20 class and ~15 jsp view files.